tot98git/gjirafa/README.md

 | date | Date of travel |  String   | DD-MM

 The function always returns a promise and as such it should be caught with ``then``.
+The result is an array of JSON objects.
+Those objects contain three properties: from and date - which consist of time information and operator with the operating company's name.

 ## License